magocod/dj_chat/README.md

 ## Django Portal

-> Portal simple html y javascript, pruebas con service worker
+> Simple portal with html and javascript, backend with django, tests with service worker

 ## FRONT-END